Prim8/Overview/index.md

 ## Some of my projects

-* For my `PhD`, I used a variety of techniques to model the sensitivity of forests to several environmental variables in a context of climate change
+* For my `PhD`, I used a variety of quantitative approaches to model the sensitivity of forests to several environmental variables in a context of climate change

-* Use `web scraping` to analyze the involvement and participation of individuals to tech events, classified by gender
+* Utilize `web scraping` techniques in an attempt to quantify gender gap in tech events

-* Use a `Random Forest` classification model for human activity recognition to predict how "well" a physical activity was performed
+* Build a `Random Forest` classification model for human activity recognition to predict how "well" a physical activity was performed

-* `Mining social data` from Twitter using they `API`
+* `Mining social data` from Twitter using their `API`

 * Create `Web Applications` for data visualization